‘Days Of Our Lives’ Spoilers: Eric’s Reason For Leaving Town Revealed, DiMera Clan Members Return?

 “There is a deep love and connection between Eric and Nicole.
 But Eric isn’t going to tell Nicole how he really feels because of her relationship with his brother.”

-Eric respects Brady and Nicole’s relationship but Days of Our Lives spoilers tease things may change soon.
+Eric respects Brady and Nicole’s relationship, but Days of Our Lives spoilers tease things may change soon.
 Brady will realize Eric still loves Nicole, and he will confront his brother about it.
 During their conversation, Eric will admit his feelings which will enrage his brother.
 Given the situation, Brady will come up with the only workable solution for him – fire Nicole.

 In the latest #DAYS, Nicole makes a sacrifice for Brady.https://t.co/70zOJaOWU0 pic.twitter.com/fGYhtD04RE